-Ever got the craving and travelled lengthy distances for that perfect rib-eye steak or your favourite coffee?
+Ever got the craving and travelled lengthy distances for that perfect rib-eye steak or an icy cold beverage?

 - Population of town: 1,328

 - Kilometres from Brisbane: 2,085